cyclic-software/www/content/posts/dads-advice-for-how-to-live.md

 In the context of the wilderness this meant if I wasn’t comfortable with the risks I needed to speak up.
 Sometimes keeping the group together is more important than the route that is taken.
 In those cases agree to keep the group together and disagree on the route.
-I&#39;ve heard others describe this as &quot;disagree then commit.&quot; This means taking a duty to fully express my opinion when we are discussing our plans.
+I've heard others describe this as "disagree then commit."
+This means taking a duty to fully express my opinion when we are discussing our plans.
 Then fully committing to making whichever plan we pick a success.